 Get the same quality editing as Hunter S. Thompson in Hell’s Angels.

-Hunter often said [Margaret] was the best editor he ever worked with and they were close friends—William McKeen, author of Outlaw Journalist
+Hunter often said was the best editor he ever worked with and they were close friends—William McKeen, author of Outlaw Journalist

 Peacocks at Owl Farm